 |Federally legal with the passing of the 2018 Farm Bill Act.||Illegal in most states without a Medical Marijuana Card.|

-Today, I think most people are seeking alternatives to addictive pharmaceutical opioids with harsh side effects.
+Today, most people seem to be seeking alternatives to addictive pharmaceutical opioids, which have harsh side effects.
 They want medicine that is more in tune with their body’s natural cycle.
-By tapping into how we function biologically on a molecular level, CBD can provide us with relief for most pain and also inflammation.
+By tapping into our biological functions on a molecular level, CBD can provide relief from most pain and inflammation.

-This includes other cannabinoids such as CBL, and CBCVA, plus some manufacturers may incorporate scented or sweet-smelling cannabis terpenes such as pinene, terpinolene, ocimene, and limonene.
+Other cannabinoids could include CBL and CBCVA, and some manufacturers may add scented cannabis terpenes, such as pinene, terpinolene, ocimene, or limonene.

-See the Terpenes list below.
-Some clinical researchers have found that full spectrum CBD may be more potent due to its synergistic reactions with the terpenes and minor cannabinoids present.
-Also, keep in mind that trace amounts of THC in full spectrum CBD oil COULD and I mean COULD compromise a drug test.
+See the terpenes list below.
+Some clinical researchers have found that full-spectrum CBD may be more potent due to synergistic reactions with terpenes and minor cannabinoids present.
+Also, keep in mind that trace amounts of THC in full-spectrum CBD oil could potentially compromise a drug test.

-If the label states that it is CBD only then you know what you are not getting.
-Everything else, CBD alone.
-It’s essential that you read the labels and understand what is in the product that you want to use.
+If the label states that it is only CBD, you know what you’re getting – nothing but CBD.
+You must read the labels and understand what is in the product you want to use.

-Full spectrum CBD oil refers to an oil or product containing all the cannabinoids found within the cannabis plant.
-Full spectrum CBD oils are linked with the “entourage effect” – this refers to the high-level effectiveness of these products resulting from different cannabinoids working synergistically.
+Full-spectrum CBD oil refers to an oil or product containing all the cannabinoids found in the cannabis plant.
+Full-spectrum CBD oils are associated with the “entourage effect” – this refers to the high level of effectiveness of these products resulting from different cannabinoids working synergistically.

-Full-spectrum CBD oil tends to be more potent than other CBD oil.
+Full-spectrum CBD oil tends to be more potent than other CBD oils.
 Products derived from CBD usually contain only the isolated CBD molecule.

 |ND = None Detected|

-Full spectrum CBD oil offers more than 100 different cannabinoids found in the hemp plant.
-CBD and THC have a high proportion in the cannabis plant, but other less popular cannabinoids can influence the effectiveness of CBD.
+Full-spectrum CBD oil offers more than 100 different cannabinoids found in the hemp plant.
+CBD and THC are found in high proportions in the cannabis plant, but other less popular cannabinoids can influence the effectiveness of CBD.

 Quick Overview Of The Endocannabinoid System

-These receptors are part of the endocannabinoid system which impact physiological processes affecting pain modulation, memory, and appetite plus anti-inflammatory effects and other immune system responses.
+These receptors are part of the endocannabinoid system, which impacts physiological processes affecting pain modulation, memory, and appetite, as well as anti-inflammatory effects and other immune system responses.

-The endocannabinoid system compromises two types of receptors, CB1 and CB2, which serve distinct functions in human health and well-being.
+The endocannabinoid system is comprised of two types of receptors, CB1 and CB2, which play different roles in human health and well-being.

-- CBI receptors are primarily found in the brain and central nervous system, and to a lesser extent in other tissues.
+- CBI receptors are primarily found in the brain and central nervous system, as well as in other tissues to a lesser extent.

-- CBD does not directly “fit” CB1 or CB2 receptors but has powerful indirect effects still being studied.
+- CBD does not directly “fit” CB1 or CB2 receptors, but it has powerful indirect effects that are still being studied.

-- CB2 receptors are mostly in the peripheral organs, especially cells associated with the immune system.
+- CB2 receptors are mostly in peripheral organs, especially cells associated with the immune system.

-This illustration is what we’ve learned over the last 30 years of discovering the ECS.
-This is the best explanation I’ve found in 40 years of using the whole cannabis plant for my own issues.
+This illustration shows what we’ve learned over the last 30 years in discovering the ECS.
+This is the best explanation I’ve found in 40 years of using the entire cannabis plant to treat my own issues.

-Hemp cannabinoid extract affects the endocannabinoid system by activating what is called the CB1 and CB2 receptors located throughout your body.
+Hemp cannabinoid extract affects the endocannabinoid system by activating the CB1 and CB2 receptors located throughout the body.

-The endocannabinoid system (ECS) regulates the proper function of a wide range of your body’s processes.
+The endocannabinoid system (ECS) regulates the proper functioning of a wide range of the body’s processes.

-The main mechanisms of the endocannabinoid system modulate pleasure, energy, well being, and helps support the body back to health when Injured or fighting off disease.
+The main mechanisms of the endocannabinoid system govern pleasure, energy, and well-being, and they help support the body in returning to health when injured or fighting off disease.

-Where The Endocannabinoid System Receptors Are Found In The Body
+Where Endocannabinoid System Receptors Are Found in the Body

 - nervous system